 The recipes all still look and taste as delicious as the full fat versions.

-What’s more, you can impress guests at your summer BBQ by cooking dessert free from animal products at the barbecue itself!
+What's more, you can impress guests at your summer BBQ by cooking dessert free from animal products at the barbecue itself!
 Scroll to the end for said recipe and more information on the method (just make sure no meat has been cooked on the same grill beforehand!).
-Here are some of our favourite nutritious, plant based deserts to satisfy your sweet tooth!
+Here are some of our favourite nutritious, plant-based desserts to satisfy your sweet tooth!

 Here are ten recipes that use straightforward ingredients, suitable for any vegetarian or vegan diet.